Benedictteo05/OSA_notes/Operating Systems & Administration/L7 - Deadlocks.md

 Finds our how much resources is needed, then allocate enough resource for it.
 If the OS predicts that there might be a deadlock, the OS will reschedule the resources for the processes.

 ### Detection and Recovery
-OS detects that CPU has capacity to run but processes are not running.
+- OS detects that CPU has capacity to run but processes are not running.
+- Take one of the resource from one process for another process, allowing the OS to break the deadlock.